Mousterian (Neanderthal) Sites

-Located on the western escarpment of Mount Carmel, Kebara Cave has two important components, Middle Paleolithic Aurignacian and Mousterian, and Epi-Paleolithic Natufian.
-First occupied about 60 000 years ago, the 4 meter thick cave deposit has Levallois stone artifacts, many many hearths, and midden deposits.
+Located on the western escarpment of Mount Carmel, Kebara Cave has two important components, Middle Palaeolithic Aurignacian and Mousterian, and Epi-Palaeolithic Natufian.
+First occupied about 60 000 years ago, the 4 metre thick cave deposit has Levallois stone artifacts as well as many hearths and midden deposits.

-The oldest occupations at Kebara Cave are thought to be associated with the Middle Paleolithic Aurignacian and Mousterian traditions, and range between 60 000 and 48 000 years ago.
-These oldest levels yielded thousands of animal bone--primarily mountain gazelle and Persian fallow deer--much with cutmarks, burned bones, hearths, ash lenses and lithic artifacts leading researchers to believe Kebara Cave was a long-term occupied base camp for its Neanderthal residents.
-Also identified in the MP layers of Kebara cave was a nearly complete skeleton of a Neanderthal.
+The oldest occupations at Kebara Cave are thought to be associated with the Middle Palaeolithic Aurignacian and Mousterian traditions, and range between 60 000 and 48 000 years ago.
+These oldest levels yielded thousands of animal bones - primarily mountain gazelle and Persian fallow deer - many of the bones with cutmarks, as well as burned bones, hearths, ash lenses and lithic artefacts, leading researchers to believe Kebara Cave was a long-term occupied base camp for its Neanderthal residents.
+Also identified in the MP layers of Kebara cave was a nearly complete skeleton of a Neanderthal, known as KMH 2 or Kebara

 Text above: http://archaeology.about.com/od/kterms/qt/kebara_cave.htm